Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-00.md

 #  The HT-* Family of Mechanisms

 Each mechanism in this family differs by the choice of the hash algorithm and the choice of the channel binding [@!RFC5929] type.

+A HT mechanism name is a string "HT-" followed by the capitalized "Hash Name String", followed by "-", and suffixed by one of 'ENDP' and 'UNIQ'.

-Each mechanism has a name of the following form:
+Hence each mechanism has a name of the following form:

+F> ~~~
 F> HT-<hash-alg>-<cb-type>
+F> ~~~

-Where <hash-alg> is the capitalized "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" [@!iana-hash-alg] as specified in [@!RFC6920], and <cb-type> is one of 'ENDP' or 'UNIQ' denoting the channel binding type.
+Where \<hash-alg\> is the capitalized "Hash Name String" of the IANA "Named Information Hash Algorithm Registry" [@!iana-hash-alg] as specified in [@!RFC6920], and \<cb-type\> is one of 'ENDP' or 'UNIQ' denoting the channel binding type.
 In case of 'ENDP', the tls-server-end-point channel binding type is used.
 In case of 'UNIQ', the tls-unique channel binding type is used.
 Valid channel binding types are defined in the IANA "Channel-Binding Types" registry [@!iana-cbt] as specified in [@!RFC5056].